drupal-graphql/graphql/doc/upgrade/beta6.md

 query {
   route(path: "/node/1") {
     ... on EntityCanonicalUrl {
+      entity {
         # Will emit the default language.
         entityLabel
       }
     }
+  }
   route(path: "/fr/node/1") {
     ... on EntityCanonicalUrl {
+      entity {
         # Will emit the french translation.
         entityLabel
+      }
     }
   }
 }